H-DNA/MPiSC/report/chapters/background/index.typ

 === MPI-RMA synchronization

 Besides communication of data from the sender to the receiver, one also needs to synchronize the sender with the receiver.
 That is, there must be a mechanism to ensure the completion of RMA communication calls or that any remote operations have taken effect.
 For this purpose, MPI RMA provides *active target synchronization* and *passive target synchronization*.
-In this document, we're particularly interested in *passive target synchronization* as this mode of synchronization does not require the target process of an RMA operation to explicitly issue a matching synchronization call with the origin process, easing the expression of irregular applications @dinan.
+In this document, we are particularly interested in *passive target synchronization* as this mode of synchronization does not require the target process of an RMA operation to explicitly issue a matching synchronization call with the origin process, easing the expression of irregular applications @dinan.

 In *passive target synchronization*, any RMA communication calls must be within a pair of `MPI_Win_lock`/`MPI_Win_unlock` or `MPI_Win_lock_all`/`MPI_Win_unlock_all`.
 After the unlock call, those RMA communication calls are guaranteed to have taken effect.
 One can also force the completion of those RMA communication calls without the need for the call to unlock using flush calls such as `MPI_Win_flush` or `MPI_Win_flush_local`.